gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 ```@repl tuto
 grad = zero(x)
-grad = gradient!(f, grad, backend, x)
+gradient!(f, grad, backend, x);
+grad
 ```

-Note the double exclamation mark, which is a convention telling you that `grad` _may or may not_ be overwritten, but will be returned either way (see [this section](@ref Variants) for more details).
+The bang indicates that one of the arguments of `gradient!` might be mutated.
+More precisely, our convention is that _every positional argument between the function and the backend is mutated (and the `extras` too, see below)_.

 ```@repl tuto
 @btime gradient!($f, _grad, $backend, $x) evals=1 setup=(_grad=similar($x));